csxuwu/csxuwu.github.io/_pages/about.md

 ### Guangxi Key Laboratory of Image and Graphic Intelligent Processing, GUET
 M.S. supervised by [Prof. Zetao Jiang](https://www.guet.edu.cn/people2/1130186.html)
-- Proposed a multi-reconstruction variational autoencoder for low-light image enhancement, which is accepted by Chinese Journal of Computers and open source.
+- Proposed a multi-reconstruction variational autoencoder for low-light image enhancement, which is accepted by the Chinese Journal of Computers and open source.
-- Proposed a variational autoencoder with attention and vontext encoding for low-light image enhancement.
+- Proposed a variational autoencoder with attention and context encoding for low-light image enhancement.
 - Proposed a multi-stage variational autoencoder for low-light image enhancement, which has been patented (Patent number: CN110163815B).
 - Graduate Student Innovation Project of GUET.